top of page

-When David Loitz (of Imagining Learning and the Cooperative Catalyst) sent out a request for Imagining Learning Listening Session planners, I said, "Why not?" and agreed to organize one.
-Months later, after numerous emails back and forth between Mr. Loitz, Charles Kouns (the founder of Imagining Learning) and Mr. Bo Adams (my old teacher who was helping me put it all together), I filled out my consent to be recorded form and knew that the day was finally here.
+When I received a request for Imagining Learning Listening Session planners, I said, "Why not?" and agreed to organize one.
+Months later, after numerous emails back and forth Charles Kouns (the founder of Imagining Learning) and Mr. Bo Adams (my old teacher who was helping me put it all together), I filled out my consent to be recorded form and knew that the day was finally here.

 When I arrived at Unboundary for the "Listening Session," full of energy but unsure of what to expect.
 I'd heard that a Listening Session was an opportunity to share ideas on what we, as students, imagined school should be.
 What I found was a fun, small, thoughtful community, bursting with ideas and jokes and smiles.
 With 6 other students from schools around the metro Atlanta area, led by Mr. Kouns and his partner, Stella Humphries, we started the process of cultivating ideas.

 Personally, I hadn't been so sure how easily 6 strangers and I would interact over a topic that lots of people shy away from.
 But as soon as we started the first round of sharing our responses to 8 journal questions Mr. Kouns had created, I could tell this was going to be something special and exciting.
 On some questions, our answers were extremely varied, on others (including the unlikely question who was your favorite person as a child), the answers were repetitive, creating connections between us.